NateWr/restaurant-reservations/readme.md

 * Initial release

 ## Upgrade Notice

+#### 1.7
+This update adds new features for banning bookings from no-shows and preventing blocked times from appearing in the time picker.
+New options for min party size and same-day bookings have been added.
+Bookings Managers can now edit bookings in the past.

 #### 1.6.2
 This update fixes a critical error introduced in v1.6.1 which broke the time picker.